deveth0/esphome-brunnen/README.md

 Before adding the D1 Mini to your PCB (i highly recommend using headers), you need to install the software to the board.
 All subsequent updates can be done using OTA but the first installation requires an USB connection.

 > [!CAUTION]
-> DO NEVER CONNECT YOUR D1 BOARD VIA USB WHEN IT'S MOUNTED TO THE PCB
+> DO NEVER CONNECT YOUR D1 BOARD VIA USB WHEN IT'S MOUNTED ON THE PCB

 ### Solar Panel